 To change your domain name, merely visit a web hosting website (again, I recommend SiteGround‘s self-hosting package) and purchase the variation that you want.

-Usually, this purchase is in the form of an annual subscription that automatically renews each year, and it’s certainly worth doing if you’re blogging for business purposes as a way of conveying your professionalism and sincerity.
+Usually, this purchase is in the form of an annual subscription that automatically renews each year, and it’s certainly worth doing if you’re blogging for business purposes.

 6. Devise a Content Schedule